saas billing

 Step 1: Define Billable Units

 Start by deciding what customers pay for.
 This includes plans, usage metrics, seats, credits, and add-ons.
-Some products charge a fixed fee, some rely on consumption.
+Some products charge a fixed fee, while others rely on consumption.

-Clear definitions matter because every downstream step depends on them.
+Clear definitions are important because every downstream step depends on them.

 Examples include API calls, AI tokens, data volume, or active users.